-Finding the right company to for heavy duty shipping is not an easy task.
+Finding the right company for heavy-duty shipping is not an easy task.
 Which is what makes it of crucial importance.
 Many transport companies lack the expertise in shipping large vehicles and as a result, shy away from the challenge.

 There are certain conditions that will define the specifics of the shipment.

-- Type of a tank or the equipment being shipped, which ultimately defines its size and weight
+- The type of a tank or equipment, which ultimately defines its size and weight

 - The condition of the tank – operable or inoperable

 - Presence of any attachments to the tank or other internal equipment